Digitise Videotape: Four things you NEED to know about pricing.

 If you have some duration information, make sure you detail it in your database.
 You may have an existing detailed database of the collection or you may have no information at all.
 As a minimum, try to list the capacity/max record time described on the label of the videotape.

 Why would quantity, the numbers of videotapes in the collection, influence the price of videotape digitisation?

-Like duration, the number of tapes in collection by format will determine the efficiencies of a project.
-For example larger volumes of particular formats such as Betacam may enable the use of automated tape handling and deliver better efficiencies.
+Like duration, the number of tapes in the collection by format will determine the efficiencies of a project.
+For example, larger volumes of particular formats such as Betacam may enable the use of automated tape handling and deliver better efficiencies.
 While a collection that contains 10 different formats but only has one or two tapes in each format will not offer the same opportunities for efficiency.
-The difference between digitising 1000 hours of content from 500 tapes verse digitising 100 hours of content from 500 tapes will impacts on the efficiency of the process.
+The difference between digitising 1000 hours of content from 500 tapes verse digitising 100 hours of content from 500 tapes will impact on the efficiency of the process.

 What can you do?

 Simple.
 List by format the number of tapes you have in your collection you want to digitise.

 So, remember, to help get an accurate price to digitise your videotape collection, try to get as much detail as you can about the formats in your collection, the condition of the media, the duration and how many videotapes you have.

 If you can’t capture all this information, don’t panic, you are not alone.
 Many organisations suffer, to some degree, from a lack of collection knowledge.
 Just ensure that you gather as much information as you can and be aware that the less you know about your collection, the more contingency you should include in your planning.